BMW 3 Series (E21): Production

-The E21 was produced at the BMW plant in Munich, Germany.
-Models sold in Malaysia used complete knock-down kits produced in Germany, which were assembled in Kuching, Malaysia.

 Motorsports

 The Group 5 version of the BMW 320 introduced in 1977 as a replacement to the BMW 3.0 CSL, nicknamed the Flying Brick in reference to the blocky bodyshape, was powered by a Formula Two engine that was tuned to 225 kW by BMW Motorsport.
 The car was developed in only just over 12 weeks, without technical drawings.
 BMW Motorsport engineers simply carried out the modifications directly, with the car progressively taking its final shape.

 The Group 5 320 was also used by the McLaren team in the American International Motor Sports Association series.
 It was also used by the BMW Junior Team, whose drivers included Manfred Winkelhock, Eddie Cheever, and Marc Surer.
 The 320 won its first race, at Zolder in 1977 with Marc Surer at the wheel.
 It also won the 1981 and 1982 Guia Race of Macau.